ScratchAddons/ScratchAddons/README.md

 ### Loading the extension (Firefox)

-Go to `about:debugging`, select "This Firefox", click "Load Temporary Add-on..." and select the `manifest.json` file in the `ScratchAddons` folder.
+Go to `about:debugging`, select "This Firefox", click "Load Temporary Add-on...", and select the `manifest.json` file in the `ScratchAddons` folder.

 > **Note**
 > Firefox extensions loaded this way are removed when the browser is closed.